DosMike/TF2-PvP-OptIn/README.md

 Can be used to disable player collision between enemies.
 0 = Don't change, 1 = with global pvp disabled, 2 = never collied

-**`pvp_notarget "1"`**
+**`pvp_notarget "0"`**
-Add NOTARGET to players outside global pvp for sentries.
-Bots ignore this!
-Can be disabled for compatibility
+Add NOTARGET to players outside global pvp.
+The NOTARGET flag is not used by this plugin and will break other things such as dispensers, so turning on is not recommended.

+**`pvp_gamestates "all"`**
+The game states when this plugin should be active or all if it should always run.
+Following states are possible: all, waiting, pregame, running, overtime, suddendeath, gameover

 **`pvp_playertaint_enable "1"`**
 Can be used to disable player tainting based on pvp state